 About UMass Amherst

 The successful applicant will join a rapidly growing graduate program and faculty in Environmental Health Sciences.
-Current areas of faculty research in the Environmental Health Sciences department include environmental exposure assessment, dose-response modeling, developmental toxicology, environmental epigenetics, and endocrine disruptors.
-In addition to national and international collaborations, public health faculty members collaborate extensively with faculty from the School's Departments of Nutrition, Kinesiology, and Communication Disorders, other departments on campus, the University's Medical School in Worcester, MA, and Baystate Health in Springfield, MA.
+Current areas of faculty research in the Environmental Health Sciences program in the Department of Public Health include environmental exposure assessment, dose-response modeling, developmental toxicology, environmental epigenetics, and endocrine disruptors.
+In addition to national and international collaborations, public health faculty members collaborate extensively with faculty from the School's Departments of Nutrition, Kinesiology and Communication Disorders, other departments on campus, the University's Medical School in Worcester, MA, and Baystate Health in Springfield, MA.

-•Terminal degree (PhD, ScD, DrPH) in Environmental Health Sciences, Public Health, or a related field by September 1, 2019
+• Terminal degree (PhD, ScD, DrPH) in Environmental Health Sciences, Public Health, or a related field by September 1, 2020

-•Demonstrated interest and ability in teaching at the undergraduate and graduate levels
+• Demonstrated interest and ability in teaching at the undergraduate, Masters, and doctoral levels

 The University offers a competitive salary with an attractive benefits package.

 Interested candidates should submit their cover letter, curriculum vitae, research and teaching statements, and contact information for three professional references.
 Additionally, applicants should submit a one-page diversity statement that discusses past or future contributions to inclusive excellence in the areas of research, teaching, and/or outreach.

 The application review process will begin October 15, 2019, and will continue until the position is filled.
 The anticipated start date is September 2020.